How Much Car Is Too Much?

 QUESTION: Bob on Twitter is saving cash for a car.
 How much car should he plan to buy as a percentage of his income?
-Dave explains that a car shouldn't be worth more than half of Bob's annual income.
+Dave explains a car shouldn't be worth more than half of Bob's annual income.

-ANSWER: The total value of all of your vehicles—things with a motor in them—should not be more than half of your annual income.
+ANSWER: The total value of all your vehicles—things with a motor in them—should not be more than half of your annual income.
 If you make $50,000 a year, you shouldn't be driving a $40,000 car.
 That's stupid.
 Why?
 Because they all go down in value.
 You're putting money in something that goes down in value, and you need to be able to financially absorb that loss without it crippling you.

 Cars lose 70% of their value in the first four years.
 When you turn $30,000 into $11,000, you need to be able to absorb that hit.
 That's about $100 a week, by the way.